Boycott, Divestment and Sanctions: Allegations of antisemitism

-Allegations that it targets Jews
+Allegations that BDS targets Jews

-Some opponents argue that there are similarities between BDS and historical boycotts against Jews.
-For example, in May 2019, the German Bundestag passed a resolution stating that BDS was "reminiscent of the most terrible chapter in German history" and that it triggered memories of the Nazi slogan "Don't buy from Jews."

-Supporters argue that BDS does not target Jews because boycott targets are selected based on their complicity in Israel's human rights violations, potential for cross-movement solidarity, media appeal, and likelihood of success, not on their national origin or religious identity.
-According to Barghouti, the majority of companies targeted are non-Israeli foreign companies that operate in Israel and Palestine.
-Israeli Holocaust historian Daniel Blatman, though a BDS opponent, argues that BDS's calls for boycotts of Israel and historical boycotts against Jews have nothing in common.
+Some opponents say that there are similarities between BDS and historical boycotts against Jews.
+For example, in 2019, the German Bundestag passed a resolution stating that BDS was "reminiscent of the most terrible chapter in German history" and that it triggered memories of the Nazi slogan "Don't buy from Jews".
+Barghouti said that BDS does not target Jews because boycott targets are selected based on their complicity in Israel's human rights violations, potential for cross-movement solidarity, media appeal, and likelihood of success, rather than their national origin or religious identity, with the majority of companies targeted being non-Israeli companies operating in Israel and Palestine.